ChristopherZinger/Scrum-Project-Management-Tool/README.md

-# Getting Started with Create React App
+# SCRUM app

-Boiler plate for application with Typescript, React, Apollo-Client, Apollo-Server-Express, Express, Type-Graphql
+Manage your project with SCRUM.

 ### Prerequirements